ni/nimble/packages/nimble-components/src/table/specs/README.md

 _Properties_

 -   `data` - An array of key/value pairs where each item in the array represents one row of data.
 For more information about the `data` property, refer to the [data API spec](table-data-api.md).
 -   `validity` - Readonly object of boolean values that represents the validity states that the table's configuration can be in.
-The object's type is `TableValidityState` to mirror the [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) property.
+The object's type is `TableValidityState`, analogous to the [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) property used for HTML 5 control validation.

 _Functions_